How To Pay Yourself As A Sole Trader And How Much To Put Aside For Tax

 If you think that you won’t earn a lot of sole trade profit in the succeeding tax year, then you should discuss this with HMRC and perhaps you might be able to lessen your Payment on Account to HMRC.

-You may find that things are much simpler with a sole trader compared to a limited company, however, it would be much easier if you will use online accounting software so you can monitor all of these and prepare yourself when filing your Self Assessment.
+You may find that things are much simpler with a sole trader compared to a limited company, however, it would be much easier if you will use online accounting software so you can monitor all of these and prepare yourself when filing your Self Assessment (make sure to check out difference between ltd and sole trader).

 Q&A – Tax And NI As A Sole Trader